whatsup/route/README.md

 ## Exact path

-The whatsapp route path is worked over regular expression.
+The whatsup route path is worked over regular expression.
 To have exact paths, insert the `$` at the end of the inserted string or regular expression.
 Here's an example:

 ```tsx
 import { fractal, Context, Cause } from 'whatsup'